-- 94. The co-conspirators, including, but not limited to Parke-Davis, IntraMed, GCI, inVentiv Health, BSMG, Weber Shandwick, the Prescott Group, Mary Prescott, Natasha Mitchner, Jack Gorman and Forest Executives and employees, created and implemented a peer-to-peer marketing scheme centered on hosting numerous events where doctors trained and/or approved by Forest would provide favorable information on the use of Celexa and Lexapro for pediatric depression, often under conditions where physicians would be compensated for attending the presentation.
-Forest and the other Enterprise participants/co-conspirators involved in this scheme targeted child psychologists, pediatricians, and other physicians throughout the United States who specialized in treating children through their off-label and deceptive promotional campaign.
+96. The co-conspirators, including, but not limited to Parke-Davis, IntraMed, GCI, inVentiv Health, BSMG, Weber Shandwick, the Prescott Group, Mary Prescott, Natasha Mitchner, Jack Gorman and Forest, including Forest Executives and employees, created and implemented a peer-to-peer marketing scheme centered on hosting numerous events where doctors trained and/or approved by Forest would provide favorable information, while not disclosing negative information of which Forest and the co-conspirators were aware, related to the use of Celexa and Lexapro for pediatric depression, often under conditions where physicians would be compensated for attending the presentation.
+Forest and the other Enterprise participants/co-conspirators involved in this scheme targeted child psychologists, pediatricians, and other physicians throughout the United States who specialized in treating children.
 The purpose of the Peer-Selling Sub-Enterprise was to induce prescribers to issue more prescriptions for Celexa and Lexapro for children and adolescents.
-The announcements about events hosted by the Peer-Selling Sub-Enterprise were provided to target physicians by way of mail, and e-mail, among other methods. - 95.
-Forest, with the assistance of the Peer Selling Sub-Enterprise, funded thousands of such events beginning in 1998.
+The announcements about events hosted by the Peer-Selling Sub-Enterprise were provided to target physicians by way of mail, and e-mail, among other methods.

+- 97. Forest, with assistance of the Peer Selling Sub-Enterprise, funded thousands of such events beginning in 1998.
 As noted in Forest's Fiscal Year 2002 Marketing Plan, dated April 2, 2001, Forest acknowledged that physician meetings and events were a "crucial element of the marketing mix for any S[S]RI."
 During 2000, Celexa dominated the SSRI market with over 5,000 events that reached over 45,000 physicians with the cost for these events estimated at \$27 million.
 These meetings were an integral part of the Peer Selling Sub-Enterprise's off-label and deceptive promotion campaign, especially as quarterly evaluations of event attendance and prescribing behavior consistently showed that physicians who attended Celexa events wrote more prescriptions.
 Indeed, the Peer Selling Sub-Enterprise considered such events as "investments" and would track how many additional prescriptions were issued as a direct result of these fraudulent marketing events.
-This number was tracked as a "return on investment." - 96.
-Forest was prohibited from directly producing such events, so it created and controlled the Peer Selling Sub-Enterprise, composed of medical consulting firms and other coconspirators, including Parke-Davis, IntraMed, GCI, Ventiv Health, BSMG, Weber Shandwick, the Prescott Group, Mary Prescott, and Natasha Mitchner (the "marketing participants") and thousands of physicians, including, but not limited to, Dr. Karen Wagner, Dr. Jeffery Bostic, Dr. Jack Gorman, Dr. Graham Emslie, members of the Celexa and Lexapro speakers bureaus and other physicians (the "physician participants"), who routinely promoted Celexa and Lexapro to other physicians in venues all across the country.
+This number was tracked as a "return on investment." - 98.
+Forest was prohibited from directly producing such events, so it created and controlled the Peer Selling Sub-Enterprise, composed of medical consulting firms and other coconspirators, including Parke-Davis, IntraMed, GCI, inVentiv Health, BSMG, Weber Shandwick, the Prescott Group, Mary Prescott, and Natasha Mitchner (the "marketing participants") and thousands of physicians, including, but not limited to, Dr. Karen Wagner, Dr. Jeffery Bostic, Dr. Jack Gorman, Dr. Graham Emslie, members of the Celexa and Lexapro speakers bureaus and other physicians (the "physician participants"), who routinely promoted Celexa and Lexapro to other physicians in venues all across the country.
 Forest maintained control over the Peer Selling Sub-Enterprise by making sure it had to approve the content of the programs and the physician participants who would deliver the off-label and deceptive messages.
-The physician-attendees who attended these events were deceived into thinking that the events were educational in nature and independent from the control of Forest and the Peer Selling Sub-Enterprise participants.
+The physician-attendees who attended these events were deceived into thinking that the events were educational in nature and independent from the control of Forest.